 During this vertical oscillation, the body moves forward compared to its original horizontal position over a distance that depends on the forward component of thrust.
 The instantaneous horizontal speed can be derived using a method similar to vertical speed, but it considers only thrust and drag (see supplementary material for more details).
 Then, another sequence begins.
 The model computes the thrust force needed to propel the body (which is constrained by body size), the horizontal distance covered, the speed and the associated energetic cost that maximizes the probability to capture a prey, and the net energy gain from its consumption.
-Predicted speeds fit data well (Fig 1).
-Both predator and prey follow the same rules, with the difference that the prey only maximizes its probability to escape predation.
+We tested the model’s goodness of fit by computing the root mean squared deviation (RMSD) that represents the mean deviation of the predicted versus observed data.
+In addition, we checked for model bias by testing whether the slope and intercept of the regression of Observed versus Predicted data (OP) do not significantly differ from 1 and 0 respectively, and added body size as a cofactor.
+Predicted speeds fit data well (Fig 1, RMSD = 7.65).
+The model does not show any significant bias (i.e., OP slope and intercept do not significantly differ from 1 (p = 0.707) and 0 (p = 0.283) respectively, with no significant bias due to body size (p > 0.19, see Supplementary material).
+Notice that the model did not include a constraint due to limitations of quickly available energy for the speed of large animals in our model (as Hirt et al. (2017) did).
+However, it will be an interesting aspect to consider in the future.

 Predation on a given prey requires first its encounter, followed by capture and finally handling.
 Encounter rate is determined by the speeds of the predator and prey calculated in the model (see above), and then used in a formula according to (Rothschild and Osborn, (1988).
 The relative speed between the predator and the prey calculated at the time of capture also determines the probability of capture (and therefore the total time for searching a prey that leads to a successful capture), and time for capture.
+Both predator and prey follow the same rules, with the difference that the prey only maximizes its probability to escape predation.
 Search time (ts) represents the time needed by a predator to contact a prey that leads to a successful capture (e.g., if the capture probability is 0.5, then the predator needs to contact a prey twice on average to successfully capture it).
-Capture time (tc) is the time needed to move towards a prey and seize it.
-Last, handling time (th) is the time needed to consume and digest the prey (handling time is the only component in the model of the functional response that is independent of physical factors).
+Capture time (tc) is the time needed to move towards a prey once detected and seize it.
+Last, handling time (th) is the time needed to consume and digest the prey.
+Handling time is the only component in the model of the functional response that is independent of speed and thus the mechanical factors mentioned above, although effects in reality cannot be totally brushed aside.
+It is also known to vary with other physical factors such as temperature (Rall et al., 2012).
 The functional response (f(N)) is defined as the inverse of the time needed for searching, capturing and handling one unit of prey of abundance N. The function may be written as follows (see supplementary material)